E-Rinaudo/first_solo_projects/README.md

 ## About this Repository

-Welcome to my "first_solo_projects" repository.
+Welcome to my "first-solo-projects" repository.

 Here, you'll find a variety of projects, from practical applications like a spaced repetition reminder and a fitness interval timer to interactive games and data visualizations.
 Each project reflects the skills and concepts I developed while studying Python Crash Course.